 Hirdaramani reduces energy and greenhouse gas emissions in Sri Lanka with Higg

-Demith Gooneratne, Environmental Sustainability Manager for Hirdaramani, and his team are committed to sustainability efforts, and use the Higg Facility Environmental module (Higg FEM) to baseline and continuously measure environmental management across eight key impact areas – including energy, water, and waste management.
+Demith Gooneratne, Environmental Sustainability Manager for Hirdaramani, and his team are committed to managing sustainability impact.
+They use Higg to baseline and continuously measure environmental management across eight key impact areas – including energy, water, and waste management.

 Reduced electricity in kilowatt hours per standard production minute by 2020